 2020 has been largely defined by persisting uncertainty.
 That said, while many sectors are still suffering the effects of the ongoing coronavirus pandemic, real estate has been one of the few industries to emerge strong.
-In Ontario, the multi-family segment has fared especially well, due to declining rates of homeownership and peaking demand for rental units.
+Most notably was Ontario’s multifamily real estate segment, and predictions indicate it will continue to fare well, due to declining rates of homeownership and peaking demand for rental units.
 Looking forward, year-end market conditions bode well for the health of the multi-family market in the year to come.

-Keeping abreast of emerging trends in the sector is one way to stay ahead of the market, while ensuring you’re making sound investments that will serve you lucratively in the future.
-This article unpacks some of those trends, as well as what investors can expect from the multi-family real estate segment in 2021.
+Keeping abreast of emerging trends in the sector is one way to stay ahead of the market, while ensuring you’re making tactical investments that will serve you lucratively in the future.
+This article rounds up some predictions for multifamily real estate, as well as what investors can expect from the segment in 2021.

-- Multi-family residential assets (including moderate income, workforce apartments, and market rentals), are amongst the best real estate opportunities going into 2021.
+- Multi-family residential assets (including moderate-income, workforce apartments, and market rentals), are predicted to be the best opportunities going into 2021.

 - The coming years will see a rental supply shortfall, aided by high rates of immigration, rising levels of unemployment, and lack of supply.
 Ontario will register a shortage of 200,000 rental units over the course of the next decade.